Your baby has grown a lot in this first year of life, and more than doubled his

 Get down on the rug with your baby and encourage

 physical activity, making sure that your little one has a safe

 space to move around in.
 Limit the time spent in car seats, strollers, and playpens.

 One of the best things you can do for your baby is to eat well and be physically

 active yourself.
 Your baby has a better chance of growing up fit if good health habits

 are part of the family's way of life.
 You'll be a good role model — and have

-In the coming year, expect your baby's growth to slow down.
-As your toddler
+For the rest of this year and next year, expect your baby's growth to slow down.